ViBES: A Conversational Agent with Behaviorally-Intelligent 3D Virtual Body: The Converse3D Dataset

 \subsection{Synthesizing Tri-Modal Supervision from Fragmented Sources}

 To close residual modality gaps, we synthesize missing signals conservatively.
 ARTalk~\cite{chu2025artalk} refines lip sync on a small subset, producing FLAME trajectories aligned to audio; LoM~\cite{chen2025language} completes occluded hands only to avoid altering global dynamics.
 When only motion and a caption are available, GPT-4o~\cite{hurst2024gpt} generates situational prompts that we render with a high-fidelity TTS, yielding paired audio–text queries aligned with the motion.
-All additions pass safety and style checks, near-duplicate filtering, and 25 fps timing validation, increasing tri-modal coverage without distorting the data distribution.